Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 Passwords are insecure.
 They can be stolen, guessed, or found via brute force attacks, so protecting your passwords can be a major challenge.
 You want to find a way to connect to your database without having to deal with this potential vulnerability.

-In this lab, you’ll implement a more secure way to protect your application secrets by connecting the application to your database with managed identities and [Azure Service Connector](https://learn.microsoft.com/azure/service-connector/overview).
+In this lab, you’ll implement a more secure way to protect your secrets by connecting your applications to your database using managed identities and [Azure Service Connector](https://learn.microsoft.com/azure/service-connector/overview).
 This approach allows you to implement secure passwordless connectivity without modifying your application code, giving you  a ["zero code, zero secrets, and zero trust"](https://learn.microsoft.com/azure/developer/intro/passwordless-overview) solution.

 ## What you’ll cover